AxaFrance/spring-ai-workshop/workshop/exercise-2.md

 ### About Spring AI

 - Spring AI provides some advisors classes to manage conversation history automatically (see [bonus 1](bonus/bonus-1.md))
-- Model Context Protocol (MCP) can be used to optimise conversation history management and solve token volume problem
+- Model Context Protocol (MCP) can be used to optimize conversation history management and solve token volume problem

 ### Next exercise